mina-fayazi/FullStackOpen/part7/README.md

   - Dispatch actions to fetch blogs during app initialization and to create new blogs upon form submission.
 - For this step, it is acceptable to manage login and blog creation forms using local React component state.

+#### Option 2: React Query and Context, step 2
+- Use React Query to manage the state for blog posts:
+  - Implement React Query hooks in `src/contexts/BlogContext.jsx` to fetch existing blog posts from the backend.
+  - Use React Query’s mutation hooks to handle the creation of new blogs, ensuring that successful creations update the query cache accordingly.
+  - The UI should display the list of blogs and allow the addition of new blogs, reflecting changes immediately after successful mutations.

 ### 7.12: Extending the Bloglist: State Management - Liking and Deleting Blogs